-For intricate and complex commercial issues, you need an aggressive lawyer.
+For intricate and complex commercial issues, you need a business-minded lawyer and advocate.
 Our team boasts extensive experience in commercial and civil litigation, employment, and business formation, with a unique collaborative approach by our team to take on any additional challenge your business may face.

 If you have even one employee working for you, you can benefit from a lawyer’s expertise in employment law.
 You have a legal responsibility to act within the confines of the law as an employer, including federal and state wage and hour laws, discrimination laws, disability laws, and workers’ compensation requirements.
-Failing to do so could lead to lawsuits and penalties against you.
+Failing to do so could lead to lawsuits and penalties against you and your business.

 One of our specialties is liquor licensing in Colorado.
 We understand exactly how to handle the complicated process of getting your liquor license in Colorado as a restaurant, bar, tavern, hotel, retail store, movie theater or another type of business.
 We can also protect your rights if you’re facing an accusation of a liquor licensing violation.

 Understanding your tax obligations as a business owner is essential to the future of your company.
-It is important to get it right from the very beginning to avoid tax penalties, liens, garnishments and collections that could ruin everything you’ve built.
-Our lawyers can help you resolve all of your business tax issues and partner with your CPA and other tax experts to get it right the first time
+It is important to get it right from the very beginning to avoid tax penalties, liens, garnishments and collections that could ruin everything you have built.
+Our lawyers can help you resolve your business tax issues and partner with your CPA and other tax experts to get it right the first time

-If you’re planning on purchasing, renting, leasing or buying commercial property or equipment for your business, our lawyers can make the process easier.
+If you are planning on purchasing, renting, leasing or buying commercial property or equipment for your business, our lawyers can make the process easier.
 We can assist you with commercial lease agreements, contracts, purchase agreements, real estate disputes, and more.

 Ciancio Ciancio Brown, P.C. is more than just a source of exceptional business litigation in Denver – we are your lawyers for life.
 As a full-service law firm, we offer a wide range of legal services to address all of your legal needs now and in the future.
-If you encounter any type of legal problem down the road, including criminal charges or a serious personal injury due to negligence, we’re the right fit for you.
+If you encounter any type of legal problem down the road, including criminal charges or a serious personal injury due to negligence, we are the right fit for you.
 Our law firm offers top-tier legal services in a wide variety of practice areas for all aspects of your business.

 To learn more about any aspect of our practice, or to arrange a consultation with one of our Denver-area commercial law lawyers, contact Ciancio Ciancio Brown, P.C.
-We serve individual and business clients throughout the state.
+We serve individual and business clients throughout the state of Colorado and Washington.